kumaradityag/barebones-llm-chat/README.md

 Then, just run `api.py` on your computer and open up `index.py` in your browser.

+In this way, you could also just host everything on the same node, without the need for tunnels.
+You could run the LLM, the API, as well as some other in-training agent that now has access to the LLM.

 ### Second option: port forwarding

 Otherwise, you need to open a port in your local network,